Frequently Asked Questions

 - What happens if I can’t attend the face-to-face meetings

-You can discuss with Katharine about the possibility of dialing into the group by phone or over Skype, however you may be restricted in the parts of the meeting you can get involved in e.g. if there are interactive activities requiring group work.
+You can discuss with Laura about the possibility of dialling into the group by phone or over Skype, however you may be restricted in the parts of the meeting you can get involved in e.g. if there are interactive activities requiring group work.

-You can still be very involved in the Group though via the online network (website, Facebook Group and Twitter)
+You can still be very involved in the Group though via the online network (Zoom, website, Facebook Group and Twitter)

 - What are the Group rules?